RISD key messages and supporting facts

 The following information may be helpful in conveying and bolstering the key messages shared in this guide.

 RISD’s mission, through its college and museum, is to educate students and the public in the creation and appreciation of works of art and design, to discover and transmit knowledge and to make lasting contributions to a global society through critical thinking, scholarship and innovation.
-The college’s strategic plan NEXT: RISD 2020-2027 sets an ambitious vision for educating students for the future and bringing creative practices to bear on the creation of just societies, a sustainable planet and new ways of making and knowing.
+The college’s strategic plan, NEXT: RISD 2020-2027, sets an ambitious vision for educating students for the future and bringing creative practices to bear on the creation of just societies, a sustainable planet and new ways of making and knowing.
 RISD’s immersive model of art and design education, which emphasizes critical making through studio-based learning and robust study in the liberal arts, prepares students to intervene in the critical challenges of our time.
-Working with exceptional faculty and in extraordinary specialized facilities, 2,225 students from more than 60 countries engage in 44 full-time bachelor's and master's degree programs.
-RISD's 30,000 alumni worldwide testify to the impact of this model of education, exemplifying the vital role artists and designers play in today’s society.
+Working with exceptional faculty and in extraordinary specialized facilities, 2,500 students from 68 countries engage in 44 full-time bachelor's and master's degree programs.
+RISD's 31,000 alumni worldwide testify to the impact of this model of education, exemplifying the vital role artists and designers play in today’s society.
 Founded in 1877, RISD (pronounced “RIZ-dee”) and the RISD Museum help make Providence, RI among the most culturally active and creative cities in the region.
 Find more information at risd.edu.

 The mission of Rhode Island School of Design, through its college and museum, is to educate its students and the public in the creation and appreciation of works of art and design, to discover and transmit knowledge and to make lasting contributions to a global society through critical thinking, scholarship and innovation.